fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 ZK-Rollup projects under developing:

 + [fluidex](https://github.com/Fluidex): circuits, state manager, and matching engine in open sourced.
-It uses PLONK protocol, circom for circuits, ans Rust for off-chain code.
+It uses PLONK protocol, circom for circuits, and Rust for off-chain code.

 Non ZK-Rollup projects that use ZK-SNARK: